 Expect great acoustics and a stunning view on the IJ river in Paradiso’s (Holland’s “music church”) dependence in the north of Amsterdam.

-Whilst offering a wide spectrum of electronic music, we’re happy to collaborate with this exciting initiative during Dekmantel Festival’s Thursday through hosting several concerts at this promising spot.
+Whilst offering a wide spectrum of electronic music, we’re happy to collaborate for the second time during Dekmantel Festival’s Thursday through hosting several concerts at this exciting spot.

 Sitting on the northern bank of the IJ river, EYE is Amsterdam’s film museum and arthouse cinema.
 Opposite the Amsterdam Central Station, you’ll find this beautifully designed landmark location that can be reached after a short ferry ride.